 This academic prize is offered for outstanding students who have completed the Specialist Community Public Health Nursing (SCPHN) Health Visitor programme.

-The prize is available at every university in England, Wales or Northern Ireland where this programme is currently offered.
+The prize is available at every university in England, Wales or Northern Ireland where the programme is offered.

 The programme leaders at each university may nominate one student to receive the prize each year.